arobb/thebonafideclub-processor/README.md

 1. Pull down the user-chat histories from The Bona Fide Club `bin/get-corpus.sh`

-1. Run the corpus processor to run the corpuses through Watson
+1. Run the processor multiple times to feed all corpora through Watson
   `for p in ./corpus-profiles/*.corpus; do bin/process-corpus.sh "$p"; done`

 1. Distill down the Watson outputs to the core user scores